byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![Enzyme Spa](./enzymeImages/enzymeWoodHempBrush.JPG)

-### Pro-biotic Eco-enzyme is *Water Therapy;* forgiveness, healing water to soul.
+### Pro-biotic Eco-enzyme is *Water Therapy;* forgiveness, healing through nature.
 Connecting with things that make living possible, the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health. *Bio-logical Body And Earth Care,* wellness, and happiness.
 A practice of *symbiotic connection* within the natural world and with each other.

 ![Enzyme Spa Glass Brew](./enzymeImages/enzymeGlassBrew.jpg)

-***Water Alchemy; Self-care that goes far beyond the self, bio-logically re-connecting.
+***Water Alchemy; Self-care that goes far beyond the self, bio-logically re-connecting.***
 Symbiotically nourishing, fortifying and gentle.

-Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.***
+Remarkably enough the Physical Body and Mother Earth find natural healing benefits from this one easy process.

 *Yes, Nature is that simple, effective and synergistic.*

 #### *What is Pro-biotic Eco-enzyme*

-**A simple process of encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.**
+**A simple process of encouraging natural fermentation by lactic acid-forming bacteria such as Lactobacillus species and naturally-occurring wild yeasts of fruit and plant food remnants and brown sugar.** The microbes eat the sugars, digesting them and excrete metabolites.

-**Through fermentation, the ingredients used for making Pro-biotic Eco-enzyme will have effect on each other, creating a complex but stable enzymatic ecosystem.**

-The microbes eat the sugars, digesting them and excrete metabolites.
-A detoxification and transfer of anti-nutrients into nutrients occurs, with nutrient enhancement and the creation of micro-nutrients.
+**Through fermentation, the ingredients used for making Pro-biotic Eco-enzyme will have effect on each other, creating a complex but stable enzymatic ecosystem.** A detoxification and transfer of anti-nutrients into nutrients occurs, with nutrient enhancement and the creation of micro-nutrients.
 An abundance of LAB lactic acid bacteria, yeasts, and molds that produce enzymes, break down and alter the original foods.

 As fermentation progresses, the natural anti-bacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bio-active compounds or phytochemicals.
 The process creates new amino acids, organic acids, and antioxidants that didn’t originally exist in the raw material, naturally optimized to provide the most nutrition.